 Because glyphosate breaks down quickly in the soil, farmers who spray glyphosate can rotate to any other crop the following year (or even in the same year).
 This makes farm management more flexible, and farmers can respond more easily to market changes.
 It also allows farmers to more easily diversify their crop rotation, which is one reason glyphosate is commonly used in diversified cropping systems.
 Conversely, many other herbicides (that would almost certainly increase if glyphosate use ceased) have substantial crop rotation restrictions.
 For example, spraying atrazine, nicosulfuron, or acetochlor (herbicides commonly used in conventional corn) will prevent planting many crops for 2 cropping seasons because they are so persistent.
 Soybean herbicide restrictions can be even greater; apraying imazethapyr precludes planting some crops for 40 months after application.
 If we truly want to encourage crop diversity, then glyphosate use can be a powerful tool in allowing those diverse crop rotations while still managing weeds.

 I’m a firm believer that public interest in our food supply is a very good thing.
 And I also acknowledge that modern agriculture has problems.
 The public has a right to be engaged in the process of farming, if farming decisions affect public resources.
 But if we, as a community of food eaters, want large-scale changes in the way our food is grown, yelling and screaming and writing articles and editorials isn’t going to work.
-If we want to change the way farmers run their business, then we damn-well better engage farmers to find out why they make the decisions they do.
+If we want to change the way farmers run their business, then we had better engage farmers to find out why they make the decisions they do.
 We need to understand the trade-offs involved if we are to understand how to best implement the changes we want.